en fr de

 Adapt mediation tasks

-How to adapt mediation tasks
+Adapting mediation tasks

 METLA tasks can be adapted in order to cater for different teaching and learning contexts.
 The METLA team offers ideas for differentiation across languages, and adaptation across CEFR language proficiency levels, or teaching contexts.

 Having the source texts presented in different languages accompanied by the task instructions in the foreign language is an example of how mediation tasks allow for the use of different languages depending on the teaching context.
+Chapter 5 of the Teaching Guide presents further ideas how METLA tasks can be adapted to incorporate various languages.

 Differentiating across (CEFR) language proficiency levels

 Many tasks can be differentiated so that they can be used for different learning levels.
 While the same source text may be used, different tasks can be assigned which are suitable for lower or higher levels of learning.
-One way of doing this relates to the text type or genre of the target text: whereas students at lower levels might be required to produce a simpler genre, such as an email to a friend, students at a more advanced level may be asked to produce in English (the foreign language) more complex text types, such as a newspaper article or a report.
+One way of doing this relates to the text type or genre of the target text: whereas learners at lower levels might be required to produce a simpler genre, such as an email to a friend, those at a more advanced level may be asked to produce in English (the foreign language) more complex text types, such as a newspaper article or a report.

 Ideas for differentiating across CEFR language proficiency levels:

 • At lower levels it is important to present new knowledge and ideas through visual means or illustrations to accompany the texts.
-This may not be necessary for higher level students working on the same (or a similar) task;
+This may not be necessary for higher level learners working on the same (or a similar) task;

 • The language teacher can vary the length of time or the number of lessons for each task;

-• S/he can prepare task sheets including tasks which get progressively harder;
+• S/he can prepare task sheets including tasks which get progressively harder.